svivian/sv-filtable-js/README.md

 </tr>
 ```

-### Zebra-striping

 The third argument to the constructor is an options object, which can be used to override the default options.
+Possible options are:

+### `zebraStriping`

-There is currently one option, `zebraStriping`, which will add alternating `odd` and `even` classes to the remaining visible table rows.
+This option will add alternating `odd` and `even` classes to the remaining visible table rows (default: `false`).
 This avoids zebra-striping problems in CSS when using the `nth-child` selector - for example if rows 2 and 4 are filtered out, rows 1, 3 and 5 would normally end up with the same colour.
 Example usage:

 ```js
 new SV.Filtable(table, controlPanel, {zebraStriping: true});